SYMist/Popup/README.md

-# Triple Popup Crawler
+# Popup Crawler

-Weekly crawler that discovers Triple (triple.global) Festa pages and extracts popup-store events from SSR Apollo State, saving normalized JSON and a SQLite snapshot.
+Weekly crawler that discovers Festa pages on the target service and extracts popup-store events from SSR Apollo State, saving normalized JSON and a SQLite snapshot.

 ## What it does
 - Discovers Festa detail URLs via `sitemap-index.xml` → `sitemap-festa-detail-urls-*.xml`.